COVID-19: Clinical Advice

 It is general guidance so please always check the latest Government COVID-19 advice for up to date national guidance as well as any local policies which may be applicable.

-Because the situation is changing rapidly, please revisit this site to find the latest version of any guidance.
+Because the situation continues to change, please revisit this site to find the latest version of any guidance.

 Clinical enquiries and questions should be directed as appropriate to: regional organ donation teams or Regional Clinical Leads for Organ Donation, national organ retrieval service leads, or transplant centres.